Home

 * Never use bread flour.
 Bread flour is made from hard wheat and biscuits need to be made from soft wheat flour.

 * When adding the liquid ingredients to the dry ones use a fork.
-Make a well in the center of the flour, pur in the buttermilk or milk and gently mix with a fork to avoid over-mixing.
+Make a well in the center of the flour, pour in the buttermilk or milk and gently mix with a fork to avoid over-mixing.

 * Do not add too much additional flour when kneading and rolling.

-* Cut biscuits with a sharp-edged cutter.
-Cut straight down without twisting the cutter so the biscuits will rise straight.
 When most people think of southern bread, they think of biscuits and cornbread.
-Although these are the most popular, they definately aren't the only ones.
+Although these are the most popular, they definitely aren't the only ones.

 If you're wanting to learn how to make bread that will scream comfort food, keep the above bread baking tips in mind when making these recipes for bread:

-Homemade Biscuits
+Homemade Buttermilk Biscuits

-Easy Cornbread
+Southern Cornbread

 Banana Nut Bread